-MARIETTA, Ga.
 (Jun 22, 2017) — A lot of kids in Cobb spend their summer playing video games, but not many can say

-A leader in innovative teaching and learning, Kennesaw State University offers more than 150 undergraduate, graduate and doctoral degrees to its more than 35,000 students.
+A leader in innovative teaching and learning, Kennesaw State University offers more than 150 undergraduate, graduate and doctoral degrees to its approximately 38,000 students.
 With 13 colleges on two metro Atlanta campuses, Kennesaw State is a member of the University System of Georgia and the third-largest university in the state.
 The university’s vibrant campus culture, diverse population, strong global ties and entrepreneurial spirit draw students from throughout the region and from 92 countries across the globe.
-A Carnegie-designated doctoral institution, it is one of the 50 largest public institutions in the country.
+Kennesaw State is a Carnegie-designated doctoral research institution (R2), placing it among an elite group of only 6 percent of U.S. colleges and universities with an R1 or R2 status, and one of the 50 largest public institutions in the country.
 For more information, visit kennesaw.edu.

 1000 Chastain Road Kennesaw, GA 30144 Phone: 470-578-6000

 1100 South Marietta Pkwy Marietta, GA 30060 Phone: 470-578-6000